 #50 Only Ask for Essential Credit Card Info

-Ask just for the info you need in order to proceed the payment.
+Ask just for the info you need in order to proceed with the payment.
 There is really no need to ask for more than that.
 It will make your users suspicious and frustrated.

 #51 Allow Your Users to Easily Enter Their ZIP Codes